gt0777/VRCLiveCaptionsMod/README.md

 Once you've added all of the missing references, switch to Release configuration and x64 platform and build.

-The build should succeed and you should now have `VRCTranscriptMod.dll` in your x64 release binaries folder.
+The build should succeed and you should now have `VRCLiveCaptionsMod.dll` in your x64 release binaries folder.

 ## Installation